Chevrolet Task Force: Cameo Carrier/Suburban Pickup

 The mid-1955 introduction of Chevrolet's Cameo Carrier pickup truck helped pave the way for the Fleetside.
-The Cameo offered an array of car-like features that included passenger-car styling, fiberglass rear fenders, two-tone paint, a relatively luxurious interior, as well as an optional V8 engine, automatic transmission, and power assists.
-As always, there was a GMC version offered during the same time, called the GMC Suburban, with the same features offered on the Chevrolet.
+The Cameo offered an array of car-like features that included passenger-car styling with rear fenders continuing the cab's body lines to the back of the truck, two-tone paint, a relatively luxurious interior, whitewall tires, a chromed grille/front bumper/special rear bumper, as well as an optional V8 engine, automatic transmission, and power assist steering.
+The outer fender skins were fiberglass, attached to a standard, step-side steel cargo box.
+A standard tailgate was supported by retractable cables, with latches mounted inside the bed.
+The multi-piece rear bumper featured a door that accesses a hidden spare tire carrier.

+As always, there was a GMC version offered during the same time, called the GMC Suburban Pickup, with many similar features offered on the Chevrolet but without the bedside trim.
 In 1957, a special version was made for GMC to be shown at national car shows called the Palomino, which had a Pontiac 347 cuin V8 installed, borrowed from the 1957 Star Chief.

-Other pickup truck producers, including Dodge, Ford, Studebaker, and International, began to offer flush-side cargo boxes on some of their 1957 models, such as the Dodge C Series, and the 1960 Studebaker Champ.

-Though GM replaced the Cameo Carrier and Suburban with the Fleetside and Wideside before the '50's were over, in time, pickup trucks with flush bodies and wider beds would become the dominant standard throughout the industry.
+Other pickup truck producers, including Ford, Dodge, Studebaker and International, began to offer flush-side cargo boxes on some of their 1957 models, such as the Dodge C Series, and the 1960 Studebaker Champ.
+Though GM replaced the Cameo Carrier and Suburban Pickup with the Fleetside and Wideside before the 1950s were over, in time, pickup trucks with flush bodies and wider beds would become the dominant standard throughout the industry.

 Utility vehicles

 The Task Force trucks formed the basis of the fourth-generation Chevrolet Suburban/GMC Carryall.
-Competing against the International Travelall and the Dodge Town Panel and Town Wagon, the Suburban became a Chevrolet nameplate (as GMC adopted the Carryall nameplate).
+Competing against the International Travelall and the Dodge Town Panel/Town Wagon, the Suburban became a Chevrolet nameplate (as GMC adopted the Carryall nameplate).

 While marketed solely as a two-door utility wagon, the Suburban was offered in 1/2-ton 3100 and a 1-ton 3800 Suburban panel van was offered as an option.
 3/4-ton 3600 Suburbans and Panel trucks were not available.
 Unlike the Advance Design-era trucks, there were no Canopy Express models offered.

+Medium and heavy-duty trucks

+Chevrolet and GMC continued to offer medium-duty versions of their Task Force and Blue-Chip trucks and GMC continued heavy-duty versions of their Blue-Chip trucks.
+Until the Task Force era however, heavy-duty trucks were exclusively the domain of GMC.

+Rather than offering the helmet-headed versions of the conventional trucks as cabover models, GM offered Low Cab Forward variants.
+These would serve as the predecessors to the B-Series trucks of the early-1960s.
+GMC began building heavy-duty cabovers again in 1959, which were completely separate from the Task Force/Blue Chip models, and both divisions resumed building medium-duty cabover L-Series trucks in 1960.